aren-01/Customer-Management-Cloud-Application/README.md

 In this project, I focused on the system shown above.
 This is a simplified version of the first architecture, and it includes an Internet Gateway (IGW).
-In practice, it is not safe to deploy a JS admin panel without a login page; however, this simplified deployment is only for training purposes using the AWS Free Tier.
+In practice, I used Cognito user authorization and CloudFront instead of Site-to-Site VPN to deploy the JS app.
 There is one temporary EC2 instance, used only to import the SQL file into RDS.

 I also deployed a GitHub [destroy.yml](.github/workflows/destroy.yml) file to totally destroy the system with terraform state S3 Bucket.
 The deploy workflow creates an S3 bucket to store the Terraform state.